fighting-dreamer/concurrency-control/README.md

 To ensure the Server Side understands we are trying to do a transaction, we have a **BEGIN** & **getStatus** method too as seen in JTA (javax.transaction.UserTransaction)

 From above, If we were able to define a Transaction, but IF we were to enable users to do transaction, then in a multi user environment where user is accessing Database concurrently, Atomicity alone can't provide a consistent view of data.
-So IF we desire Consistency i.e. changing database state from one valid state to other while maintaining database invariants, what can be done to achive it.
+IF we desire Consistency i.e. changing database state from one valid state to other while maintaining database invariants, Lets see what can be done to achive it.
 - [ ] Can we let go of the Concurrent execution from users ?
 ```
 This will ensure that consistency is maintained as each operation is moves the data to consistent state and 2 executions are not interfering with each other at all.